engeir/hack-md-notes/volcano-papers.md

 - Sea ice volume in CESM2 is much greater and persists longer than in the other models
 - Symmetric forcing (Pinatubo) give asymmetry in zonal-mean TAS
 - Some ensemble members warm at high latitudes
-- __Robust feature:__ The inter-hemispheric asymmetry in the temperature response of the climate system response to approximately hemispherically symmetric volcanic forcing
+- ==Robust feature:== The inter-hemispheric asymmetry in the temperature response of the climate system response to approximately hemispherically symmetric volcanic forcing
 - __Despite the dissimilar physical nature of the forcings, same asymmetric fast response to CO2 is what they find here for symmetric volcanic forcing__